Skincare (film)

-Skincare is a 2024 American thriller film directed by Austin Peters in his feature directorial debut, from a screenplay by Peters, Sam Freilich, and Deering Regan.
-Starring Elizabeth Banks, Lewis Pullman, Michaela Jaé Rodriguez, Luis Gerardo Méndez, and Nathan Fillion, the film follows Hope Goldman (Banks), a famed Los Angeles aesthetician who suspects Angel Vergara (Méndez), a rival aesthetician who opens a boutique directly across from hers, of stalking and harassing her.
-With the help of life coach Jordan Weaver (Pullman), the two embark on a quest to uncover the identity of the blackmailer, save her business, and clear her name.
+Skincare is a 2024 American black comedy mystery thriller film directed by Austin Peters in his feature directorial debut, from a screenplay by Peters, Sam Freilich, and Deering Regan.
+The film stars Elizabeth Banks, Lewis Pullman, Michaela Jaé Rodriguez, Luis Gerardo Méndez, and Nathan Fillion.
+Set in Los Angeles in 2013, it follows Hope Goldman (Banks), a famed aesthetician who is about to launch her own line of skin products.
+When rival aesthetician Angel Vergara (Méndez) opens a boutique directly across from hers, she suspects him of stalking and harassing her.
+With the help of life coach Jordan Weaver (Pullman), Hope embarks on a quest to uncover the identity of the blackmailer, save her business, and clear her name.

-Skincare was theatrically released in the United States on August 16, 2024.
+Skincare was theatrically released in the United States on August 16, 2024, to mixed reviews from critics, though Banks received praise for her performance.